Dining & Meal Plan Policies

 Meal Plan Appeal Committee

-The Meal Plan Appeal Committee is composed of: Associate Vice Chancellor of Business
+The Meal Plan Appeal Committee is composed of: Director of Purchasing, Contract, and

-Operations, UNCSA Food Services Director; UNCSA Dietitian; a faculty/staff member
+Auxiliary Services, UNCSA Food Services Director; UNCSA Dietitian; a faculty/staff

 An application for meal plan changes during the academic year must be submitted according to the following schedule:

-- March 4 for a fall semester change
+- April 1 for a fall semester change for returning students

 - July 1 for a fall semester change for new students

-- October 28 for a spring semester change.
+- Oct.
+22 for a spring semester change all students

 Rules of Conduct in Dining Spaces